AI in sales enablement - going behind the hype

 Gain the right buyer context

 The bedrock of GTM Buddy’s intelligence layer is 360-degree buyer context.
-GTM Buddy’s Contextual AI considers the overall business, opportunity, engagement, persona, and content context before making any recommendation.
+GTM Buddy’s sales enablement AI platform considers the overall business, opportunity, engagement, persona, and content context before making any recommendation.

 GTM Buddy delivers relevant and just-in-time information for sellers with: